 YEAR 4 Fall (continued) 5) Students will collect data, plan and/or conduct data analyses, draft results and discussion sections of the Dissertation and practice mock Dissertation Defense in Dissertation II.
 6) Students will meet with the Dissertation II instructor and Dissertation Chair regularly to evaluate their progress.
-YEAR 4 Spring Students will enroll in one-credit Dissertation Continuation course if they did not complete the Dissertation Defense in Dissertation II.
-Students will complete the Dissertation under the supervision of the 2) Students will complete the Dissertation under the supervision of the Dissertation Chair.3) Upon completion of the Dissertation, the student will schedule the Dissertation Defense with his or her Dissertation committee by the end of the spring semester.
+YEAR 4 1) Students will enroll in one-credit Dissertation Continuation Spring course if they did not complete the Dissertation Defense in Dissertation II.
+2) Students will complete the Dissertation under the supervision of the Dissertation Chair.
+3) Upon completion of the Dissertation, the student will schedule the Dissertation Defense with his or her Dissertation committee by the end of the spring semester.